W-David-Porter/acim/src/text/3-the-innocent-perception/iv-error-and-the-ego/index.md

 ¹¹I cannot choose for you, but I can help you make your own right choice.
 ¹²“Many are called but few are chosen” should be, “All are called but few choose to listen”.
 ¹³Therefore, they who choose not to listen do not choose right.
-¹⁴The ‘chosen ones’ are merely choosers who choose right sooner.
+¹⁴The “chosen ones’ are merely choosers who choose right sooner.
 ¹⁵Right minds can choose to listen now, and right minds will find rest unto right-mind’s souls.
 ¹⁶God knows you only in peace, and peace *is* your reality.
 :::